(Editor’s note: This post on fashion outlets in Italy and Spain was updated on 21 November 2021 with info on La Reggia Designer Outlet near Naples.)

 Serravalle Designer Outlet, Serravalle, Italy

 North of Genoa and an hour from Milan, Serravalle Scrivia was the first “village-style” fashion outlet in Italy, and McArthurGlen’s first foray into the country ca. 2000.
-Last year, the outlet got a 115 million euro expansion, exceeding 50,000m2 (12 acres!)
+In 2017, the outlet got a 115 million euro expansion, exceeding 50,000m2 (12 acres!)
 Now, it’s billed as the largest in Europe.

 Welcome to the world of 1,000 euro coats and 600 euro shoes.
 The heavily discounted world … McArthurGlen’s tagline for its centers is “up to 70-percent off.”